sassoftware/sasoptpy/doc/guide/models.rst

    c2 = m.add_constraint(2 * x - y >= 1, name='c2')
    print(m.get_constraints())

-To access a certain constraint using its name, you can use the :meth:`Model.get_constraint` method:
+To access a certain constraint by using its name, you can use the :meth:`Model.get_constraint` method:

 .. ipython:: python